 The most basic principle of what to wear hiking is layering.
 Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
 You can easily start off cool at the mountain base and get hot as soon as you begin moving.

-The goal of hiking clothes is to help regulate your body temperature, element protection, and moisture management.
+Hiking clothes aim to help regulate your body temperature, element protection, and moisture management.
 Temperature management is best done through a layering system.
 If you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full post!
-Here are the best hiking clothes for men and the best hiking clothes for women.